- 2023 updated design

 The Challenger bread pan is a baking idea created by Jim Challenger.
 Introduced to simulate a bread oven, this robust cast-iron pan lends itself to bread baking at home.

 A bread pan or loaf pan is a form of ovenware used for baking bread.
-Unlike a dutch oven or a casserole dish, a bread pan has a shallow base with which to place dough or extract bread easily.
+Unlike a Dutch oven or a casserole dish, a bread pan has a shallow base with which to place dough or extract bread easily.

-In the first few minutes of baking, the steam assists yeast with further expansion (“oven-spring”).
+In the first few minutes of baking, the steam assists the yeast with further expansion (“oven-spring”).
 Steam also softens the crust.
 Once fully evaporated, caramelised sugars on the surface brown and help towards that mouth-watering golden crust.
 The lid can also be easily removed to expose and harden the crust.

 Matching the Challenger bread pan for durability and robustness is hard.
 There are some other options that can help create the same results:

 The Netherton bread pan is a lighter and cheaper alternative to the Challenger.
 Unlike the Challenger, the iron used to make the pan is spun.
 The thickness of the pan is thinner.